hashicorp/packer-plugin-yandex/.web-docs/components/builder/yandex/README.md

 - `endpoint` (string) - Non standard API endpoint.
 Default is `api.cloud.yandex.net:443`.

-- `service_account_key_file` (string) - Path to file with Service Account key in json format.
-This is an alternative method to authenticate to Yandex.Cloud.
-Alternatively you may set environment variable `YC_SERVICE_ACCOUNT_KEY_FILE`.
+- `service_account_key_file` (string) - Contains either a path to or the contents of the Service Account file in JSON format.
+  This can also be specified using environment variable `YC_SERVICE_ACCOUNT_KEY_FILE`.
+  You can read how to create service account key file [here](https://cloud.yandex.com/docs/iam/operations/iam-token/create-for-sa#keys-create).

 - `max_retries` (int) - The maximum number of times an API request is being executed.